Enrollment and Placement

 - Novare Physical Science, 3rd Edition, by John Mays

-- A binder or binder section dedicated to the course
+- 3-Ring Binder dedicated to the course

 - Graph paper, preferably 4 square per inch